floriculture and ornamental plants

 The person who grows and sells flowers is called a florist.

-IMPORTANCE /USES/BENEFITS OF ORNAMENTAL PLANTS
+IMPORTANCE OF FLORICULTURE /USES/BENEFITS OF ORNAMENTAL PLANTS

 Ornamental trees, shrubs and flowers are very important in a number of ways.
 These include: